intel/SVS-Extension-for-PostgreSQL/docs/dev/BGW_LAUNCHER.md

 ## 4. Shared Memory Layout

-Backends and workers coordinate through a fixed-size array of per-database control structures in shared memory, sized at postmaster startup by a postmaster-level parameter (`max_vamana_databases`).
+Backends and workers coordinate through a fixed-size array of per-database control structures in shared memory, sized at postmaster startup by a postmaster-level parameter (`svs.max_databases`).
 The array cannot grow at runtime; PostgreSQL has no native mechanism for growing a shared-memory region after allocation.
 Exhausting it is handled explicitly (see [Section 5](#5-enabling-a-database-the-reservation-handshake)).

 The layout separates two concerns that used to share one variable-length structure:

 - A small, fixed-stride control structure per database.
 This holds the database OID that identifies the slot, the worker's process ID (its readiness claim), an atomic index counter, the worker's latch and heartbeat, and the launcher's own crash-backoff state.
 Because each entry is fixed size, these entries form the array that backends scan.
 - Separate flat buffers holding the large backend-IPC region (the per-backend request slots and their query-vector, result-TID, and distance areas).
-These are sized by `max_vamana_databases` multiplied by the per-database backend-scaled size.
+These are sized by `svs.max_databases` multiplied by the per-database backend-scaled size.
 Each control entry points into its database's region of these buffers, stitched together once at shared-memory startup.

 This follows PostgreSQL's own idiom for "N entities, each needing a large per-backend-scaled attachment" rather than trying to make an array of variable-length structures, which C does not allow.